The History and Advantages of the Classical Venturi Flow Meter

 Today, we do not use an internal annular chamber design.
 Instead, an external high and low pressure “manifold” is used to inter-connect multiple high and low pressure taps that are installed around the circumference of the meter.
 The external tubing can be easily and quickly removed should any plugging occur and all of the performance benefits of the annular chamber design apply.

-Another enhancement of the early classical venturi meter design is the use of a wide variety of interior and exterior coatings that allow the use of less expensive metals.
-Photo number 2 is an example of a specially applied coating to the exterior of a 44.0” PFS-CVF
+Another enhancement of the early classical Venturi meter design is the use of a wide variety of interior and exterior coatings that allow the use of less expensive metals.
+Photo number 2 is an example of a specially applied coating to the exterior of a 44.0” PFS-CVF that is installed on a jet engine testing stand in SE Asia.

 (Photo# 2)